Jenny Jang Logo

 Technology Stack

 I developed this website using Nuxt 3 and Tailwind CSS.
 For the backend, I used Google Firebase's Firestore, Authentication, and Storage.
-Having the entire backend on the cloud, in the same application, allows me to easily transfer the entire project to the client upon handoff.
+Having the entire backend on the cloud allowed for a seamless client handoff.

 Highlighted Features